lispmeister/rpxp/README.md

 ---

-`rpxp rpxp-pony -o hello-world hello-world.c`
+`rpxp rpxp-ponyc -o hello-world hello-world.c`

 Standard bintools are available by adding an `rpxp-` prefix.